-Some authentication methods (such as LDAP) have to store the user's password in the form of a hash (result of a hash function applied to the password) which will avoid having to store the password in plaintext.
+Some authentication methods (such as LDAP) must store the user's password in the form of a hash (result of a hash function applied to the password) which prevents the password from being stored in plaintext.

-You have to select your desired hash method from the following:
+You must select your desired hash method from the following:

 SHA "Secure Hash Algorithm".
-This encryption method allows establishing a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
+This encryption method makes it possible to set up a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
 MD5 "Message Digest".
-This algorithm allows checking the integrity of data entered, by generating a 128-bit MD5 key.
-REMARK As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
+This algorithm allows you to check the integrity of data entered, by generating a 128-bit MD5 key.
+NOTE As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
 SSHA "Salt Secure Hash Algorithm".
 Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible.
 NOTE This variant of SHA uses a random value to diversify the password's fingerprint.
 Two identical passwords will therefore have two different fingerprints.
-The encryption method is the most secure and you are strongly advised to use it.
+The encryption method is the most secure and strongly recommended.
 SMD5 "Salt Message Digest".
 Based on the same principle as MD5, with the addition of the password salting function.
 CRYPT The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.
 This method is not highly advised, as it has a relatively low level of security.
-None No password encryption, meaning it is stored in plaintext.
-WARNING This method is not recommended, as your data will not be protected.
+None No password encryption, meaning it is stored in plaintext. • Warning This method is not recommended, as your data will not be protected.

 User branch Enter the name of the LDAP branch for storing users.

-Example

-ou=users

-Group branch Enter the name of the LDAP branch for storing user groups.
-Example ou=groups Certification authority branch This field defines the location of the CA on the external LDAP base.
+E.g. : ou=users Group branch Enter the name of the LDAP branch for storing user groups.
+Example ou=groups

+Certification authority branch

+This field defines the location of the CA on the external LDAP base.
 This location is used especially when searching for the CA used in SSL.

-Onfiguring this field is not absolutely necessary but in this case, in order for the SSL authentication method to work the CA has to be specified in the list of trusted CAs in the configuration of the SSL method.
-(See menu Users\Authentication module\Available methods tab: the authentication method Certificate (SSL) has to be added and the CA indicated in the right column "Certificate authorities (C.A)")
+This field does not necessarily need to be configured but in this case, in order for the SSL authentication method to work, the CA must be specified in the list of trusted CAs in the configuration of the SSL method.

+(See Users > Authentication module > Available methods tab: add the authentication method Certificate (SSL) and indicate the CA in the right column "Trusted CAs" ).